-(post-bloom) Amount of Effect- Mode of 1 0 Management Formulation iveness Action Pest/Problem Options per acre (+) Code REI PHI Comments and Precautions Black rot Bitter rot Ripe rot Angular leaf spot Powdery mildew (continued) kresoxim-methyl (Sovran 50 WG) 3.2 to 4.8 oz ++++ FRAC Code [11] 12 hrs 14 days Do not make more than four applications of Sovran per acre per year.
+First Cover (post-bloom) - continue d from p previous spage Pest/Problem Management Options Amount of Formulation per acre Effect- iveness Mode of Action Code REI PHI Comments and Precautions Black rot Bitter rot Ripe rot Angular leaf spot Powdery mildew (continued) kresoxim-methyl (Sovran 50 WG) 3.2 to 4.8 oz VG FRAC Code [11] 12 hrs 14 days Do not make more than four applications of Sovran per acre per year.
 Do not apply more than two sequential sprays of Sovran.
 Alternate applications with other fungicides which have a different mode of action.
-EBDCs (ethylene-bis-dithiocarbamates) Mancozeb, Dithane M45 Manzate ProStick Maneb 75DF Penncozeb 75DF 1.5 to 4 lb +++ FRAC Code [M3] 24 hrs 66 days Do not apply more than 24 lb Dithane M45, Manzate 200DF, Maneb 80WP or Penncozeb 75DF per acre per season.
+EBDCs (ethylene-bis- dithiocarbamates) Mancozeb, Dithane M45 Manzate ProStick Maneb 75DF Penncozeb 75DF 1.5 to 4 lb G FRAC Code [M3] 24 hrs 66 days Do not apply more than 24 lb of Dithane M45, Manzate 200DF, Maneb 80WP or Penncozeb 75DF per acre per season.
 Repeat applications at 7 to 10 day intervals.
 Note PHI of 66 days - cannot be used post-bloom for early-ripening cultivars.
-Ziram 76DF 3 to 4 lb +++ 48 hrs 21 days captan (Captan 50WP) 4 lb +++ FRAC Code [M4] 48 hrs 0 day Repeat Captan applications at 7 to 14 day intervals.
-Label allows application up to day of harvest; however; note 48 hr re-entry interval. captan (Captan 4L) 0.75 to 2 qt +++ 48 hrs 0 day Powdery mildew ONLY (Sulfur will not control other diseases) wettable sulfur (various brands, 80 to 92% S) 2 to 5 lbs ++++ FRAC Code [M2] 24 hrs Must be applied every 7-10 days.
+Ziram 76DF 3 to 4 lb G - 48 hrs 21 days captan (Captan 50WP) 4 lb G FRAC Code [M4] 48 hrs 0 day Repeat Captan applications at 7 to 14 day intervals.
+Label allows application up to day of harvest; however; note 48 hr re-entry interval. captan (Captan 4L) 0.75 to 2 qt G 48 hrs 0 day Powdery mildew ONLY (Sulfur will not control other diseases) wettable sulfur (various brands, 80 to 92% S) 2 to 5 lbs VG FRAC Code [M2] 24 hrs Must be applied every 7-10 days.
 Dilute sulfur in 100 gal of water per acre.
 Sulfur is corrosive to sprayers and trellis wires.
 Do not apply within two weeks of oil or oil-based products, or at temperatures above 90 F. May injure Concord and other Vitis labrusca cultivars.

-First Cover (post-bloom) continue d from p previous s page D/I Amount of Effect- Mode of Pest/Problem Management Options Formulation per acre iveness (+) Action Code REI PHI Comments and Precautions Sooty blotch (Primarily seen on the cultivar 'Fry') captan (Captan 50WP) (Captan 4L) 2.0 to 4.0 lb 0.75 to 2.0 qt +++ FRAC Code [M4] 48 hrs 0 days Label allows application up to day of harvest; however; note 48 hr re-entry interval. azoxystrobin (Abound 2.08SC) 10.0 to 15.5 fl oz +++++ FRAC Code [11] 4 hrs 14 days Do not make more than four applications of Abound per acre per year.
+First Cover (post-bloom) - continued d from p previous s page Pest/Problem Management Options Amount of Formulation per acre Effect- iveness Mode of Action Code REI РНІ Comments and Precautions Sooty blotch (Primarily seen on the cultivar 'Fry') captan (Captan 50WP) (Captan 4L) 2.0 to 4.0 lb 0.75 to 2.0 qt G FRAC Code [M4] 48 hrs 0 days Label allows application up to day of harvest; however; note 48 hr re-entry interval. azoxystrobin (Abound 2.08SC) 10.0 to 15.5 fl oz Е FRAC Code [11] 4 hrs 14 days Do not make more than five applications of Abound per acre per year.
 Do not apply more than two sequential sprays of Abound.
-Alternate applications with other fungicides which have a different mode of action. trifloxystrobin (Flint 50WG) 2 to 3 oz ++++ FRAC Code [11] 12 hrs 14 days Do not apply more than 8 oz Flint per acre per season.
-Do not make more than four applications of Flint per season.
-Do not apply more than two applications of Flint before switching to a non-strobilurin fungicide. pyraclostrobin + boscalid (Pristine) 8.0 to 12.5 oz +++++ FRAC Code [11+7] 12 hrs (5 days for vine turning, tying) 14 days Do not make more than five applications of Pristine or related fungicides (strobilurin or carboxamide) per season.
-Do not make more than two sequential applications of Pristine before alternating with a fungicide with a different mode of action (neither strobilurin or carboxamide).
+Alternate applications with other fungicides which have a different mode of action. trifloxystrobin (Flint Extra) 3.5 to 3.8 oz Е FRAC Code [11] 12 hrs 14 days Do not apply more than 23 oz of Flint Extra per acre per season.
+Do not make more than six applications of Flint per season.
+Do not apply more than two applications of Flint before switching to a non-strobilurin fungicide. pyraclostrobin + boscalid (Pristine) 8.0 to 12.5 oz Е FRAC Code [11+7] 12 hrs (5 days for vine turning, tying) 14 days Do not make more than five applications of Pristine or related fungicides (FRAC 7 or 11) per season.
+Do not make more than two sequential applications of Pristine before alternating with a fungicide with a different mode of action.